Hook: Stop Chasing Signals — Build a Real-Time Correlation Engine for Energy, FX and Ag Commodities

 Key takeaways

-- Rolling correlation is an actionable feature — making it real-time requires streaming-friendly algorithms (EWMA, Welford) and solid data harmonization.
+- Rolling correlation — making it real-time requires streaming-friendly algorithms (EWMA, Welford) and solid data harmonization.

-- Heatmaps + time-slider provide intuitive situational awareness for traders and risk managers; link each cell to provenance.
+- Heatmaps + time-slider for traders and risk managers; link each cell to provenance.

-- Regime detection should be conservative and auditable — combine change-point algorithms with HMMs and human review for operational use.
+- Regime detection — combine change-point algorithms with HMMs and human review for operational use.

 - Architect for 2026 realities: cheap streaming compute, feature stores, and strict licensing controls.